 The 100 best comedy movies: the funniest films of all time

-It’s easy to make a funny movie.
-Making a classic comedy is an entirely different matter.
-It’s one thing to make audiences laugh in the present, but to keep them laughing through the ensuing decades is one of the most difficult tricks in cinema.
-Because as society changes, so does our sense of humour.
-What’s hilarious in 1923 might bomb in 2023, and one generation’s laugh riot is another’s laugh riot is another’s ‘huh?’.
-That makes ranking the best comedy films of all time particularly difficult.
-You first have to ask, what makes a comedy truly great?
-There’s many criteria, but one of the most important is durability.
-Can it withstand the test of time, and stay funny five, ten, 100 years down the road?
-Making that determination isn’t easy.
-So we called in some help.
-To put together this list, we asked comedians like Diane Morgan and Russell Howard, actors such as John Boyega and Jodie Whittaker and a small army of Time Out writers about the movies that make them chuckle the hardest for the longest period of time.
+Comedy gets no respect, no respect at all.
+Actually, that’s not entirely true: everyone loves to laugh, and everyone has their favourite comedy movie to throw on when in need of a mood enhancer.
+But it’s also a genre frequently overlooked by cinema’s award-givers and canon gatekeepers – despite the fact that making a truly great, lasting comedy is one of the hardest achievements in film to pull off.
+It’s an artform largely dependent on context: what causes an audience to double over in hysterics in 2024 might be met with blank stares just a few years later, let alone a half-century.And so, those that have kept us cracking up for decades are truly special.
+To put together this list of the 100 greatest movie comedies ever, we asked comedians like Diane Morgan and Russell Howard, actors such as John Boyega and Jodie Whittaker and a small army of Time Out writers about the movies that make them chuckle the hardest, and for the longest amount of time.
 In doing so, we believe we’ve found the 100 finest, most durable and most broadly appreciable laughers in history.
 No matter your sense of humour – silly or sophisticated, light or dark, surreal or broad – you’ll find it represented here.
 Recommended: 🔥 The 100 best movies of all-time🥰 The greatest romantic comedies of all time🤯 33 great disaster movies😬 The best thriller films of all-time🌏 The best foreign films of all-time

 The 101 best sex scenes in movies of all time